create3000/x_ite/docs/_posts/components/Shape/Material.md

 #### Hints

 - If texture node is NULL or unspecified, no effect is applied to material values.
-- Contained texture node must include containerField='*occlusionTexture*'
+- Contained texture node must include `containerField='occlusionTexture'`

 ### SFFloat [in, out] **normalScale** 1 <small>[0,∞)</small>